altocodenl/tagaway/readme.md

 - `POST /tag`
    - Body must be of the form `{tag: STRING, ids: [STRING, ...], del: true|false|undefined}`
    - `tag` will be trimmed (any whitespace at the beginning or end of the string will be eliminated; space-like characters in the middle will be replaced with a single space).
-   - `tag` cannot be a stringified integer between 1900 and 2100 inclusive.
-It also cannot be `all` or `untagged`, or any tag that when lowercased equals `all` or `untagged`.
-   - `tag` cannot start with `g::`.
+   - After trimmed, `tag` cannot start with `[a-z]::`.
    - If `del` is `true`, the tag will be removed, otherwise it will be added.
    - All pivs must exist and user must be owner of the pivs, otherwise a 404 is returned.
    - There should be no repeated ids on the query, otherwise a 400 is returned.
    - If successful, returns a 200.

 - `GET /tags`
    - Returns an array of the form `['tag1', 'tag2', ...]`.
-This list also includes year tags and geotags, but it doesn't include `untagged`, `all`, or tags shared with the user by other users.
+This list also includes year tags and geotags, but it doesn't include `a::`, `d::`, or tags shared with the user by other users.

 - `POST /query`
    - Body must be of the form `{tags: [STRING, ...], mindate: INT|UNDEFINED, maxdate: INT|UNDEFINED, sort: newest|oldest|upload, from: INT, to: INT, recentlyTagged: [STRING, ...]|UNDEFINED}`.
 Otherwise, a 400 is returned with body `{error: ...}`.
    - `body.from` and `body.to` must be positive integers, and `body.to` must be equal or larger to `body.from`.
 For a given query, they provide pagination capability.
 Both are indexes (starting at 1) that specify the first and the last piv to be returned from a certain query.
 If both are equal to 1, the first piv for the query will be returned.
 If they are 1 & 10 respectively, the first ten pivs for the query will be returned.
-   - `all` cannot be included on `body.tags`.
+   - `a::` cannot be included on `body.tags`.
 If you want to search for all available pivs, set `body.tags` to an empty array.
 If you send this tag, you'll get a 400 with body `{error: 'all'}`.
    - `untagged` can be included on `body.tags` to retrieve untagged pivs.
 Untagged pivs are those that have no user tags on them - tags added automatically by the server (such as year/month tags or geotags) don't count as tags in this regard.
    - If defined, `body.mindate` & `body.maxdate` must be UTC dates in milliseconds.
    - `body.sort` determines whether sorting is done by `newest`, `oldest`, or `upload`.
 The first two criteria use the *earliest* date that can be retrieved from the metadata of the piv, or the `lastModified` field.
 In the case of the `upload`, the sorting is by *newest* upload date; there's no option to sort by oldest upload.
    - If `body.recentlyTagged` is present, the `'untagged'` tag must be on the query. `recentlyTagged` is a list of ids that, if they are ids of piv owned by the user, will be included as a result of the query, even if they are not untagged pivs.
-   - If the query is successful, a 200 is returned with body `pivs: [{...}], total: INT, tags: {all: INT, untagged: INT, otherTag1: INT, ...}, refreshQuery: true|UNDEFINED}`.
+   - If the query is successful, a 200 is returned with body `pivs: [{...}], total: INT, tags: {'a::': INT, 'u::': INT, otherTag1: INT, ...}, refreshQuery: true|UNDEFINED}`.
       - Each element within `body.pivs` is an object corresponding to a piv and contains these fields: `{date: INT, dateup: INT, id: STRING,  owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...], deg: INT|UNDEFINED, vid: UNDEFINED|'pending'|'error'|true}`.
       - `body.total` contains the number of total pivs matched by the query (notice it can be larger than the amount of pivs in `body.pivs`).
       - `body.tags` is an object where every key is one of the tags relevant to the current query - if any of these tags is added to the tags sent on the request body, the result of the query will be non-empty.
 The values for each key indicate how many pivs within the query have that tag.
-The two exceptions are `all` and `untagged`, which indicate the *total* amount of `all` and `untagged` pivs, irrespective of the query.
+The two exceptions are `a::` and `untagged`, which indicate the *total* amount of all and untagged pivs, irrespective of the query.
       - `body.refreshQuery`, if set, indicates that there's either an upload ongoing or a geotagging process ongoing (or both), in which case it makes sense to repeat the query after a short amount of time to update the results.
    - If `body.idsOnly` is present, only a list of ids will be returned.
 When this parameter is enabled, `body.from`, `body.to` and `body.sort` will be ignored; in other words, an array with all the ids matching the query will be returned.
 This enables the "select all" functionality.

 - `POST /share`
    - Body must be of the form `{tag: STRING, whom: ID, del: BOOLEAN|UNDEFINED}`.
    - The target user (`body.whom`) must exist, otherwise a 404 is returned.
-   - If the tag being shared is `all` or `untagged`, a 400 is returned with body `{error: 'tag'}`.
+   - If the tag being shared, after being trimmed, starts with `[a-z]::`, a 400 is returned with body `{error: 'tag'}`.
    - If try to share with yourself, a 400 is returned with body `{error: 'self'}`.
    - If successful, returns a 200.